 B. Gathered and retained information: Information gathered and retained may include the following:

 C. Choice and consent: If you provide personally identifiable information to CSI Library, it may retain your private and personally identifiable information.
-If you provide CSI Library with personally identifiable information, the library will keep it confidential and will not sell, license, or disclose personal information to any third party without your consent, except agents working on behalf of the library or unless CSI library is legally permitted to do so.
+If you provide CSI Library with personally identifiable information, the library will keep it confidential and will not sell, license, or disclose personal information to any third party without your consent, except agents working on behalf of the library or unless CSI library is legally required to do so.

 D. User access and responsibility: You are entitled to view your personally identifiable information and are responsible for keeping your information accurate and up-to-date.
 The library will explain the process for accessing or updating your information on its website or in person, upon request.